gferhpc/supercomputing.tue.nl/pages/documentation/steps/software/index.md

 ## Modules

-Since a lot of applications rely on 3rd party software, there is a program on most supercomputers, called the Module system.
-With this system, other software, like compilers or special math libraries, are easily loadable and usable.
-Depending on the institution, different modules might be available, but there are usually common ones like the Intel or GCC Compilers.
+Environment Modules provide a convenient way to dynamically change the users’ environment through modulefiles.
+With this module system, different versions of software, like compilers or special math libraries, are easily accessable and usable.
+Different modules are available, varying from GCC  or Intel Compilers, Python versions and software compiled from source and ready to use.
+Environment modules can activate commercial software and thier licenses.

-A few common commands, to enter into the supercomputer commandline and talk to the module system, are
+The most common used module commands are

+`module avail`
-- `module avail`  : lists available (loadable) modules
+:   lists available (loadable) modules
+`module list`
-- `module list`   : lists loaded modules
+:   lists loaded modules
-- `module load x` : loads module x
+`module load x`
+:   loads module x
+`module purge`
-- `module purge`  : unload all modules
+:   unload all modules

 Note that `module avail` list modules case insensitive but `module load` **is case sensitive**.
 If you recurrently need lots of modules, this loading can be automated with an (ba)sh-file, so that you just have to execute the file once and it loads all modules, you need.